RahafDaas/BlockChainProject/README.md

 - WiFi bool
 - Rented bool

 The motivation behind this system is to have one place that links all apartments into one office to make renting apartments much easier and more flexible.
 Most of the required information regarding renting an apartment is available in this system.
-Initially, an apartment is not rented therefore, the Rented field will always be False unless the RentApartment method from the Handler is called and assuming that the user has paid the rent price.
+Initially, an apartment is not rented therefore, the Rented field will always be False unless the RentApartment method from the Handler is called and assuming that the user has paid the rent price. represent data related to clients and apartments, likely in a rental management system.
 If the rent contract expires by calling the UnRentApartment method, the Rented field will switch to False.

 The functions of this system are: